hadjichristslave/SMC/README.md

 #How to use

-Main.cpp expects input in a file of format:
+Main.cpp expects input in a csv file of format:

 *x,y,z,Kullback-leibler,EMD,Hellinger,Bin0-Bin26*